pourmalek/CovidVisualizedGlobal/README.md

 **BACKGROUND**

-**Objectives and rationale**: The objectives are to identify international and periodically updated models of the COVID-19 pandemic, compile and visualize their estimations’ results at the global and country levels, and periodically update the compilations.
+**Objectives and rationale**:

+The objectives are to identify international and periodically updated models of the COVID-19 epidemic, compile and visualize their estimations’ results at the global and country levels, and periodically update the compilations.
 The ultimate objective is to provide an early warning system for technical advisors to the decision-makers.
 When the predictions of one or more models show an increase in daily cases or infections, hospitalizations, or deaths in the next one to three months, technical advisors to the national and subnational decision-makers may consider assessing the situation and suggesting augmentation of non-pharmacologic preventive interventions and vaccinations.
-In doing so, the strengths and weaknesses of individual models need to be considered and those of this work.
-Models’ estimates demonstrate the trajectory of COVID-19 deaths, cases or infections, and hospital-related outcomes in one to three months into the future.
+No similar work provides visualization of the models’ results in one place and keeps records of the previous updates.
+This paper describes why and how the CovidVisualized tools were created and how countries can use them.
+It is possible to create and use such an early warning tool for future surges in the pandemic in a way that is usable by researchers and the technical advisers to policymakers.

 <br/><br/>

 **METHODS**

-**Eligibility criteria**: The criteria for inclusion of target COVID-19 pandemic models were (1) an international model scope and (2) periodic updates.
+**Eligibility criteria**: The criteria for inclusion of target COVID-19 models were (1) an international model scope and (2) periodic updates.
 “International model” denotes a model that estimates COVID-19 cases or infections and deaths for all countries of the world, with global-level estimates that equate the sum of the national-level estimates.
 “Periodically updated” denotes a model with a record of periodically updated estimates since its first release, with continued updates in 2021.

-**Finding the eligible models**: The eligible models were found within the literature search of a previous publication, “Rapid review of COVID-19 epidemic estimation studies for Iran” [1].
-The results were verified by comparison with models found in a recently published study on “Predictive performance of international COVID-19 mortality forecasting models” [2].
-While non-updated or one-time models can be contemporaneously usable, their results would not sustain up-to-dateness in the long run, especially with the emergence of new variants of concern and various degrees of uncertainties in the progression of vaccination coverage.
+**Finding the eligible models**: The eligible models were found within the literature search of a previous publication, “Rapid review of COVID-19 epidemic estimation studies for Iran” [[1]](https://github.com/pourmalek/covir2/blob/main/README.md#references).
+The results were verified by comparison with models found in a study on “Predictive performance of international COVID-19 mortality forecasting models” [[2]](https://github.com/pourmalek/covir2/blob/main/README.md#references).

 <br/><br/>

 **RESULTS**

-Results are described under the following items: (1) The five identified models / studies, (2) The CovidVisualized repositories created in this work, (3) Data management, and (4) Periodical uptakes.
+Results are described under the following items: (1) Identified eligible models, (2) The CovidVisualized repositories created in this work, (3) Data management, and (4) Periodical uptakes.
 <br/><br/>

-**(1) The five identified models / studies**
+**(1) Identified eligible models**

-Five international and periodically updated models of the COVID-19 pandemic were identified: (1) DELPHI , Massachusetts Institute of Technology, Cambridge (abbreviation used in this work: DELP) [3], (2) Institute for Health Metrics and Evaluation, Seattle (IHME) [4], (3) Imperial College, London (IMPE) [5], (4) Los Alamos National Laboratories, Los Alamos (LANL) [6], (5) University of Southern California, Los Angeles, by Srivastava, Ajitesh (SRIV) [7].
-Official reports of countries to World Health Organization, curated by Johns Hopkins University Coronavirus resource center (JOHN) [8], were also used for comparison.
+Five international and periodically updated models of the COVID-19 pandemic were identified: (1) DELPHI , Massachusetts Institute of Technology, Cambridge (abbreviation used in this work: DELP) [[3]](https://github.com/pourmalek/covir2/blob/main/README.md#references), (2) Institute for Health Metrics and Evaluation, Seattle (IHME) [[4]](https://github.com/pourmalek/covir2/blob/main/README.md#references), (3) Imperial College, London (IMPE) [[5]](https://github.com/pourmalek/covir2/blob/main/README.md#references), (4) Los Alamos National Laboratories, Los Alamos (LANL) [[6]](https://github.com/pourmalek/covir2/blob/main/README.md#references), (5) University of Southern California, Los Angeles, by Srivastava, Ajitesh (SRIV) [[7]](https://github.com/pourmalek/covir2/blob/main/README.md#references).

 <br/><br/>